Lego Rock Raiders (video game)

 Lego Rock Raiders is a video game developed by Data Design Interactive and published by Lego Media for Microsoft Windows and PlayStation.
 It is based on the Lego theme of the same name.
-The Windows version was released in 1999, while a differently built game for PlayStation was released in 2000.
+The Windows version was released in 1999, while a differently built game for PlayStation was released the same year in Europe and in 2000 in North America.

 Gameplay

 Windows version

 The Windows version is a real-time strategy game similar to Dungeon Keeper, and was the first video game for the Rock Raiders theme.
 The game opens with optional training missions and one actual mission unlocked.
 Most missions require the player to collect a certain amount of Energy Crystals, the required amount starts low but gradually gets higher in later missions.
 Some missions require the player to locate Rock Raiders that have been trapped in landslides, or to find certain pieces of equipment and bring it back to their base.
 One of the game's features is the Priority Menu.
 With this menu, the player can set what order Rock Raiders carry out their tasks.
 For example, the player can set whether Rock Raiders should collect Energy Crystals or Lego Ore first.

 At the end of each mission, Chief evaluates the player's work, examining various aspects of the mission.
 With all these taken into consideration, Chief gives a mission rating percentage.

 There are twenty-five missions total, each of them is in either a rock, lava/volcanic or ice cavern environment.
 It is not necessary to complete every mission with 100%, or even complete all the missions, to complete the campaign, however, the player will unlock a "better" ending cutscene by completing the campaign in full.